Colin Channer: Early life and education

+Career

 In 1988, Channer moved to Atlanta, where he lived for three years, working as a magazine journalist.
 He returned to New York in 1991 after undergoing a cornea transplant to save his failing eyesight.
 He began writing his first novel on speculation, then attempted to get it sold.
-In this time, he worked as a freelance copyeditor in various design firms and advertising agencies.
-He also wrote a collection of short stories and a screenplay without guarantee that any of them would be released.
+In this time, he worked as a freelance copy editor in various design firms and advertising agencies.
+He also wrote a collection of short stories and a screenplay.
 Two of the short stories were anthologized in Soulfires.
 In 1998, the novel was published as Waiting in Vain, which was selected as a Critic's Choice by The Washington Post and hailed as a clear redefinition of the Caribbean novel.
 The novel, whose main characters were Jamaican, dealt with contemporary issues of class and identity in a multicultural context.
 Waiting in Vain was also excerpted in Hot Spots: The best erotic writing in Modern Fiction, which placed Channer in the company of writers such as Russell Banks, E. L. Doctorow, Don DeLillo, and David Foster Wallace.
 Time Out New York also selected this award-winning book as Book of the Summer.

 The screenplay became the novella I'm Still Waiting, which was one of four anthologized stories in the volume Got To Be Real.
 The book itself was singular in that it was a collection by the leading black male writers of the day, the others being E. Lynn Harris, Eric Jerome Dickey, and Marcus Major.
 Another of the short stories from that period was developed into his second novel, Satisfy My Soul.
 Released in 2002, Satisfy My Soul depicted the conflict between African spirituality and Christianity in the context of Black relationships.

 Passing Through, published in 2004, is a collection of connected stories set on the fictional Caribbean island of San Carlos.
-The stories span the entire twentieth century and move in chronological order from 1903 to the present day.
+The stories move in chronological order from 1903 to the present day.

 Literary style

-Channer has cited Naguib Mahfouz, Gabriel Garcia Marquez, V.S.
+Channer has cited Naguib Mahfouz, Gabriel García Márquez, V.S.
 Naipaul, John Updike, and even Bob Marley among his influences.
 Similar to Marley, Channer has established his literary style with an unapologetic sensuality, contemporary themes with profound thematic undercurrents, diverse backdrops such as Ghana, London, New York City, and Jamaica, as well as dialogue steeped in Jamaican patois.
 This has also caused many critics to deem him a reggae writer.